-This service is geared to helping you identify your career interests and skills, clarifying your values and making the decision-making process about selecting a college major, career field or graduate study easier.
+This service is geared to helping you identify your career interests and skills, clarifying your values, and making the decision-making process about selecting a college major, career field, or graduate study easier.

-A computer-assisted Career Resources Library is stocked with educational, career and occupational information.
-The center also offers DISCOVER, a user-friendly and complete career information and guidance system, designed specifically to meet the needs of today's college students.
+A computer-assisted Career Resources Library is stocked with educational, career, and occupational information.
+The center also offers CHOICES, an innovative career guidance computer program that offers daily listings of job openings throughout the State of Florida.